echogarden-project/echogarden/docs/API.md

 ### `alignTimelineTranslation(inputTimeline, translatedTranscript, options)`

-Aligns given timeline with the translated transcript.
+Aligns given timeline with its translated transcript.

 * `inputTimeline`: input timeline in the native language
 * `translatedTranscript`: the translated transcript to align to
-* `options`: translation alignment options object
+* `options`: timeline translation alignment options object

 #### Returns (via promise):